Markets that Fit the Millennial Buyer

 With the depressed but increasing homeownership rate in the ages the Millennials are currently living in, Millennials are critical to understand.
 To help provide answers, Parker Associates looked at data from Meyers and their most recent annual Millennial survey.
 The national survey’s focus is on the everyday Millennial regardless of their living situation (own, rent, live with parents, dorm, etc).

 CHECKING THE BOXES

 There is a question on the annual survey that was new.
 Namely: “Have you seriously considered moving out of your current city?
 If yes, to where and why?”
-This resulted in a reasonably surprising response in that nearly 60% of the respondents said “Yes.”
+This resulted in a reasonably surprising response in that nearly 60% of the respondents said “Yes” and looking forward to hire the service like removals dublin to enable them to do it.
 Of those respondents:

 - Owning a home is a deterrent.
 60% of renters are open to moving compared to 40% for existing homeowners.
 For reference, Millennials make up a large share of closed loan applications in Baltimore, Houston, Chicago, Minneapolis, and Nashville, according to Ellie Mae.

 - Expensive markets rank high.
 Denver, Portland, Seattle, Washington, DC, and NYC were the top five desired locations.
 Those considering Denver, Portland, and Seattle were already located in the West.
 The desire to move to Washington, DC and NYC came from outside the Northeast.